 Sound masking levels can vary throughout a facility and should be adjusted to deliver standardized target levels for different area types.
 This is done to provide effective, comfortable masking under varying acoustical conditions.

-- Individual Qt X controller outputs can be adjusted independently of one another to compensate for emitter and loudspeaker mounting heights and architectural conditions.
+- Individual Qt X controller outputs can be adjusted independently of one another to compensate for emitter mounting heights and architectural conditions.

 - Multiple controller outputs and multiple controllers can be employed in a virtual sounds zone.